AnggaR96s/Reforestation/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.